 - A Building Inspector will inspect interior and exterior conditions.
 The focus will be on identifying substandard conditions that do not meet minimum standards as established by state and local laws.
 The owner/agent and tenants may be present during the inspection.

 - If the inspection reveals any state and/or local code violations, the owner/agent will receive a Notice of Violation noting the items needing correction.
 If the property passes inspection, they will be issued a Rental Housing Inspection Certification.

 - The annual fee to cover costs associated with inspections is $20 per year, per single family rental unit.
-This is in addition to the registration fee noted above.
+This is in addition to the registration fee noted below.

 - Annual fee to cover costs associated with registration, education and program services are:

 - Single family (1-4) units) per property fee: $15

 - Multi-family properties will pay on a graduated scale depending on the number of units.
 The amount listed is the total fee, not per unit.
 3-10 Units: $20 11-19 Units: $50 20-49 Units: $75 50+ Units: $100

 - In addition to the fees above, there is an annual $25 Single-Family Business License fee.
 This fee has been charged to single family rental properties for many years and is not a new charge.